francis94c/should_review/README.md

 - [ ] Determine if user should be prompted for a review based on a custom criteria.
 - [ ] Get next prompt date.
-- [x] Get number of times launched.
+- [x] Get number of times app launched.
 - [ ] Get number of days since first launch.